judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- "no": complement is not entailed
 	- "no?": complement is not entailed in the strictest sense, but may be taken to be

+Currently in table:
 	- 7 predicates (at the top) that are clearly projective and veridical (yes/yes)
 	- 4 predicates (at the bottom) that are clearly not projective and not veridical (no/no)
 	-

 | Predicate  | reason for inclusion  | projective?   | veridical?  |